Sequential Auditing for f-Differential Privacy: Experiments

-In order to illustrate the impact of sequential auditing, we run the following experiment: we resample with replacement from $P$ and $Q$ a total of $250$ times and run our new sequential auditor on the resampled subsets, respectively.
+\paragraph{Experiment settings.} To illustrate the impact of sequential auditing, we run the following experiment.
+Denote by $\widehat P$ and $\widehat Q$ the empirical distributions of the canary-included and no-canary scores produced by the single training run.
+We then perform $250$ independent resampling repetitions, and run our sequential auditor on each resampled subsets, respectively.
+We use these repetitions to study the auditor's variability without retraining DP-SGD, enabling the boxplots in Figure~\ref{fig:real_world}.

 For the parameters, we choose the default settings as throughout the whole section.
 In Figure \ref{fig:real_world} we illustrate the empirical rejection rates (blue) and average runtime until rejection, expressed by the sample size $n$ (red).
 The x-axis represents the claimed $\mu$ (smaller $\mu$ means a larger DP violation).
 Additionally, we include boxplots of the runtimes over the 250 runs, to illustrate variation in runtimes.
 In this setup, the precise DP level is unknown.
 Yet a theoretical upper bound, in terms of $(\varepsilon, \delta)$-DP, can be given with $\ve^*=6.56, \delta^*=10^{-5}$.\footnote{This $\ve^*=6.56$ corresponding to $\delta^*=10^{-5}$ is computed using the privacy accountant provided by \texttt{Opacus}~\cite{opacus} for DP-SGD, with the noise multiplier, sampling rate, and number of training steps derived from the prescribed training parameters.} Using the relation between $\mu-$GDP and $(\ve,\delta)-$DP (see \cite{dong:roth:su:2022}), this bound translates into a parameter value of exactly $\mu=1.4$; this means we expect that for $\mu=1.4$, no DP violation exists.
 By the same calculation, we notice that $\mu=1.2$ corresponds to $\ve=5.413$ and $\delta=10^{-5}$, and $\mu=1.1$ corresponds to $\ve=4.88$ and $\delta=10^{-5}$.

 \paragraph{Interpretation of the results} First, consider the blue curve of rejection probabilities in Figure \ref{fig:real_world}.
 At $\mu=1.4$ (where we believe no DP violation exists), we do not reject in any of our 250 runs, and in particular hold the significance level.
 Afterwards, the number of rejections rises rapidly to about $35\%$ for $\mu=1.2$, reaching $>99.5\%$ for $\mu=1.1$.
 For smaller values of $\mu$, i.e. larger DP violations, the rejection rate is always $100\%$, but larger violations are associated with shorter runtimes.
 To see this, consider the red curve of average runtimes until rejection.
 For $\mu=1.4$, runtimes are maximal, because no rejection takes place (this is good because any rejection would be a false rejection in this case).
 Afterwards, average runtimes drop fast, to less than $3,000$ for $\mu=1.1$ and going all the way to a few hundred for $\mu=0.8$. \emph{This result is crucial: it demonstrates that our adaptive DP auditor drastically reduces the sample size $n$, if small samples suffice.}